websemantics/builder-extension/README.md

 3- For *ModuleWasInstalled* event, this will add routes and sections to the module and service provider.
 It will also seed the module if the builder config file was set accordingly.

+#### Development

 Once the entity files have been created and working correctly with Pyro, you might want to modify and develop the classes individually.

-The extension provides a configuration option to list the files you don't want to overwrite accedentaly (when re-installing a module).
-For example, if you have edited the `AbcModle.php`, make sure to list that in the builder config file so that the extension will avoid overwrite if it exists.
+The extension provides a configuration option to list the files that you don't want to overwrite accidentally when re-installing a module and regenerating entity code.

+For example, if you have edited the `AbcModle.php`, make sure to list that in the builder config file so that the extension will avoid overwrite it if it exists.

 Here's an example,

 ```
   'avoid_overwrite' => [